eleanordare/python_haproxy/README.md

 - update of local haproxy config file in update.py
 - routes for HTTP requests with respective server methods in routes.py
 - unit tests of server methods in test/ and test.py

-in-progress
-- test of jenkins instances in jenkins.py
+- start/stop jenkins instances in jenkins.py
-- more unit tests